What is the risk of Yellow Fever in Uganda?

 When you apply for a Uganda tourist visa for instance, you are asked to upload evidence of your Yellow Fever vaccination.
 This little yellow card is called the international certificate of vaccination.

-People with weak immune systems (for example on low dose steroids, pregnant, or at extremes of age) can have serious side effects from this vaccine and will be offered an exemption certificate instead of vaccine when they see a Travel Health Specialist.
+People with weak immune systems (for example on low dose steroids, chemotherapy, pregnant, or at extremes of age) can have serious side effects from the Yellow Fever vaccine.
+They will be offered an exemption certificate, instead of the vaccine, when they see a Travel Health Specialist.
 Sometimes however, those people can have the vaccine if they cannot avoid travel to a Yellow Fever zone.

 Tell us about possible side effects of theYellow Fever vaccine